anthonyjj89/ticktick-mcp/README.md

 - "Show me all my TickTick projects"
 - "Create a new task called 'Finish MCP server documentation' in my work project with high priority"
 - "List all tasks in my personal project"
+- "Show me all tasks across all projects so I can find task IDs"
+- "Find tasks that haven't been updated in the last 30 days"
-- "Mark the task 'Buy groceries' as complete"
+- "Mark the task with ID '61234567891a1b2c3d4e5f6' as complete"
+- "Update the content of task '71234567891a1b2c3d4e5f7' to include meeting notes"
 - "Create a new project called 'Vacation Planning' with a blue color"
-- "When is my next deadline in TickTick?"
+- "Delete task '81234567891a1b2c3d4e5f8' from project '91234567891a1b2c3d4e5f9'"
 - "Create a weekly recurring task called 'Team Meeting' in my work project due every Monday at 10:00 AM"

-## Recurring Tasks
+## Using Recurring Tasks

 This MCP supports creating and updating recurring tasks in TickTick through the `repeat_flag` parameter.
 The recurrence pattern follows the iCalendar RRULE format.